OliverSieweke/oliversieweke/content/javascript/inheritance/inheritance-patterns/functional-inheritance.md

 ---

-The term *Functional Inheritance* seems to have been coined by Douglas Crockford in [_JavaScript: The Good Parts_](/reading/#javascrtipt-the-good-parts) and describes a pattern that uses [_Factory Functions_]() in combination with the [_Module Pattern_]() to achieve privacy.
+The term *Functional Inheritance* seems to have been coined by Douglas Crockford in [_JavaScript: The Good Parts_](/reading/#javascrtipt-the-good-parts) and describes a pattern that uses [Factory Functions]() in combination with the [Module Pattern]() to achieve privacy.
 This idea can be used in various ways and the pattern does not impose any particular methods for initializing objects or establishing inheritance.

 Below is an example of a `vertebrate` factory function that simply returns an object literal, the local `age` parameter remaining private and only accessible to the privileged `getAge()` and `growOlder()` methods.
-The `bird` factory function then creates `vertebrate` instance and [mixes in](javascript/inheritance/inheritance-patterns/concatenative-inheritance/#concatenative-inheritance) bird-specific properties.
+The `bird` factory function then creates a `vertebrate` instance and [mixes in](javascript/inheritance/inheritance-patterns/concatenative-inheritance/#concatenative-inheritance) bird-specific properties.

 ```js
 function vertebrate(name, age) {